 Drywall, also known as wallboard, sheetrock or plasterboard, is a building material used in over 90% of all new residential and commercial construction projects in the U.S. Plaintiffs allege that the major drywall manufacturers – American Gypsum, CertainTeed, Lafarge, National Gypsum, PABCO, Temple-Inland, and USG – conspired to manipulate drywall prices.
 In the fall of 2011, after the manufacturers failed to implement a series of announced price increases, American Gypsum announced a 35% price increase, effective for all of 2012, and the elimination of a long-standing industry pricing practice called job quotes.
 Every other Defendant then made substantially similar announcements, and despite a history of failed price increases and a drab economic outlook of flat demand and excess capacity, they were successful in getting this increase to stick.
 Defendants subsequently announced substantial price increases effective for all of 2013, which they also successfully implemented.
 As a result of this conspiracy, purchasers of drywall paid significantly more than they would have in a competitive market, free from Defendants’ collusion.

 Defendants USG and TIN, Inc. settled with direct purchasers in February 2015 – USG for $39.25 million and TIN for $5.25 million.
 Plaintiffs then defeated motions for summary judgement from four of the five remaining defendants.
-Defendant Lafarge subsequently settled with direct purchasers in June 2016 for $23 million, raising the total direct purchaser settlements to date to over $67 million.
+Defendant Lafarge subsequently settled with direct purchasers in June 2016 for $23 million.